AnanyaDM-ux/LIClab_reports/Differential_amplifier.md

 The circuit can be analyzed using small-signal models to determine its gain, input impedance, and output characteristics.
 The gain of a differential amplifier is determined by the transconductance of the transistors and the load resistance used in the circuit.
 For improved performance, active loads such as current mirrors are often used instead of resistors.

 Differential amplifiers are fundamental components in modern electronic systems, forming the input stage of most operational amplifiers and other analog signal-processing circuits.

+**1. Introduction to Differential Amplifiers**
+A differential amplifier is a key component in analog circuits, commonly used in operational amplifiers, sensor interfaces, and communication circuits.
+It amplifies the difference between two input signals while rejecting common-mode noise.

+The experiment involves a MOSFET-based differential amplifier, where the design is analyzed under different configurations by modifying the resistor load (Rd) and replacing it with a current source or an NMOS current mirror.

+**2. Circuit Description**
+The MOSFET differential amplifier consists of:

+Two identical NMOS transistors operating in the saturation region.
+A current source that provides a constant biasing current (Id).
+Load resistors (Rd) or active loads (current source/NMOS current mirror).
+The output signals (Vout1 and Vout2) are taken from the drain terminals of the MOSFETs.

+Circuit Configurations Explored:

+Circuit 1: Uses a resistor Rd as the load.
+Circuit 2: Replaces Rd with a current source, ensuring more stable operation.
+Circuit 3: Uses an NMOS transistor as a current source, improving integration in IC design.

+3. Operating Principle
+A. Biasing and Q-Point Setting
+The Q-point (operating point) is set to ensure the transistors work in saturation mode, where:

+By adjusting W/L ratio and Rd, we achieve the desired current (Id1 = Id2 = 0.454mA) and voltage (Vds = 1.81V).

+B. Small-Signal Analysis and Gain Calculation
+The small-signal voltage gain is given by:

+where 𝑔m (transconductance) is:

+For Circuit 1 (resistor load), gain depends on Rd.
+For Circuit 2 & 3 (current source/NMOS mirror), the gain is higher because the effective resistance is larger than a passive resistor.

 # Procedure:
 ## Circuit 1 :-
 **Step 1**